HMS E14: Design

-Crew

-Her complement was three officers and 28 men.

 Service history

 E14 took part in an operation to penetrate the Sea of Marmara.
 She successfully dived beneath the minefields and broke into the Sea of Marmara on 27 April 1915.
 She quickly sank the Turkish gunboat Nurel Bahr, sinking 200 tons on 1 May.
 She then went on to damage the minelayer Peik I Shevket sinking 1014 tons in a torpedo attack.
 On 3 May she torpedoed transportship Gul Djemal with 4,000 soldiers on board.

 Upon her return, her captain, Lieutenant Commander Edward Courtney Boyle received the Victoria Cross; Lieutenant Edward Geldard Stanley and Acting Lieutenant Reginald Wilfred Lawrence were both awarded the Distinguished Service Cross and all the ratings were awarded the Distinguished Service Medal.

 Later in her career, her new captain, Lieutenant Commander Geoffrey Saxton White was posthumously awarded the Victoria Cross for his actions in the Dardanelles.
 With the ex-Goeben crippled after the Battle of Imbros, E14 was dispatched to finish off the Turkish battlecruiser when repeated air attacks failed to destroy her.

-Finding the Goeben gone, E14 attacked a merchant ship as she withdrew from the Dardanelles.
-Firing two torpedoes, one prematurely exploded damaging the submarine.
-She was forced to surface because of flooding but then came under coastal battery fire off Kum Kale.

-Then, while attempting to beach safely, White was killed by shellfire.
-E14 sank, but nine of her crew survived and were taken prisoner.
+She arrived at Nara Burnu at 07:00 on 28 January.
+Rising to periscope depth, the submarine was unable to find its main target as Goeben had sailed away two days earlier.
+Turning round, E14 fired two torpedoes at a merchant ship observed through its periscope at 08:45 hours: 11 seconds after the launch of the second torpedo, she was rocked by a premature explosion from that torpedo.

+The gunboat Durak Reis and minelayer Nusret were nearby.
+She attacked the Durak Reis, but the torpedo she fired hit a shipwreck and exploded.
+E14 was forced to surface due to the effect of the premature explosion and the fire of the Ottoman ships, was badly damaged and dived.
+The submarine, which hit the seabed at a depth of 150 ft, tried to exit the Bosphorus underwater, barely controllable.
+Arriving off Kumkale at around noon, E14 was caught by shore battery fire in front of Kumkale while trying to exit the Bosphorus.
+Taking direct hits, the submarine eventually sank.
+White, three officers and 20 enlisted men were killed, while nine surviving crew members were taken prisoner.